 Your computer’s performance will suffer if devices aren’t being appropriately powered.
 This is the best way to check and see if you need a new or upgraded power supply.

-It’ll quickly determine the issue and be much easier to fix than something like a wiring issue.
+It’ll quickly determine the issue and be much easier to fix than a wiring issue.

 If you see a significant decrease, it can be related.
 Your power supply could be struggling to keep up, and your graphics card could start to operate abnormally, run hotter, or drop frames.

-It may be worth mentioning, for this test, that your graphics card could be the reason for the malfunctions, so I recommend that you test it to see if it’s the culprit or not.
+For this test, it may be worth mentioning that your graphics card could be the reason for the malfunctions, so I recommend you test it to see if it’s the culprit.

 7. You notice visual power fluctuations